phenoxlab/phenox/docs/tut/build.md

 1. Initialize CPU1(flight control system) for 3 seconds.
 2. Get 10 pcs of images with visual feature points taken from front camera.
-3. 5 seconds of recording of sound, and save it as `sound.raw`.
+3. 5 seconds of recording of sound, and save it as "sound.raw".
 4. Waiting for whisle sound made by users.

 Before running program, please put Phenox2 on the ground and do not move it until message "CPU0:Finished Initialization" appears.
 If users move Phenox2 during initialization, CPU1 detects movement and stops initialization.
 When this happens, please reboot Phenox2 by "reboot" command.